Jortuk/FinalProject/README.md

 ![](images/initial_architecture.PNG)

 The above image displays the initial architecture discussed during the first team stand-up.
-Note, this diagram is not the overall deployment, but the application itself.
+Note, this diagram is not the overall deployment, but the application architecture itself.

 An EKS Cluster, consisting of a manager node and two worker nodes, sits inside a subnet, inside a VPC, within the AWS cloud.
 The Kube (Kubernetes) Manager encompasses a single pod in which three containers are housed: NGINX, front-end and back-end.